Apache Hadoop Architecture Explained (With Diagrams)

 Hadoop Distributed File System (HDFS)

-HDFS is primary storage component of Hadoop.
+HDFS is the primary storage component of Hadoop.
 It is designed to store large files and data sets across a cluster of commodity hardware.
-HDFS is based on a master/slave architecture, where a single NameNode manages file system namespace and regulates access to files, while DataNodes store data blocks and perform read and write operations.
+HDFS is based on a master/slave architecture, where a single NameNode manages the file system namespace and regulates access to files, while DataNodes store data blocks and perform read and write operations.

 HDFS provides high-throughput access to data and is optimized for large files and data sets.
 It is not suitable for small files and is not designed for real-time data access.